jjimenezg93/dez80/README.md

 - Copy the machine code that you want to test.
 - Open the debugger window of WinApe.
 - Paste the code in the memory position `0x4000` (use `Ctrl+G` or `Right Click > Goto...`).
 - Change the value of the PC to the position where the code starts.
-By default this will be where you pasted the code in the previous step, but some programs store data at the beginning so their code will start in a higher position.
+By default this will be where you pasted the code in the previous step, but some programs store data at the beginning so their code will start at a higher position.
 The comments in each section (or a lot of `0`s in the middle of the machine code) should make it clear if this is the case.
 - Close the debugger window and the program will execute.

+**NOTE**: Some of these machine code programs assume that executable instructions start at position `0x4000` and reference memory positions directly based on this assumption (e.g. to store data).
+This is for the sake of simplicity or complying with constraints for that specific challenge (e.g. use specific instruction).

 ## Level 3

 - Open the assembler window.
 - Open the `.asm` file.
 - Assemble and run (`Assemble > Run` or `F9`).

-**NOTE**: Some of these machine code programs assume that executable instructions start at position `0x4000` and reference memory positions directly based on this assumption (e.g. to store data).
-This is for the sake of simplicity or complying with constraints for that specific challenge (e.g. use specific instruction).

 # Links